-The Family’s Influence on Recovery: What We Know
+The Family’s Influence on Eating Disorder Recovery: What We Know

 What we do know about families and eating disorders is this:

-Families have the potential to be an important part of the healing process.
+Families have the potential to be an important part of the healing process and eating disorder recovery.
 If injurious family factors have the potential to trigger genetic susceptibility in individuals, perhaps positive family behaviors can be restored and promoted for treatment and prevention.

-This includes family-based behavioral therapies, as well as other evidenced-based treatments, that integrate and empower parents and other family members in the recovery process from an eating disorder .
+This includes family-based behavioral therapies, as well as other evidence-based treatments, that integrate and empower parents and other family members in the recovery process from an eating disorder .

 What Research Has Found